MicrosoftDocs/OfficeDocs-O365SecComp-pr.de-DE/SecurityCompliance/eu-national-identification-number.md

 ## <a name="poland"></a>Polen

-Weitere Informationen finden Sie im Abschnitt "polnische National ID (PESEL)" in [was die Typen von vertraulichen Informationen suchen](what-the-sensitive-information-types-look-for.md).
+Ausführliche Informationen finden Sie im Abschnitt "Poland National ID (PESEL)" in [What the sensitive Information Types Look for](what-the-sensitive-information-types-look-for.md).

 ## <a name="portugal"></a>Portugal

-Weitere Informationen finden Sie im Abschnitt "portugiesische Bürgerkarten Nummer" in [was die Typen von vertraulichen Informationen suchen](what-the-sensitive-information-types-look-for.md).
+Ausführliche Informationen finden Sie im Abschnitt "Portugal-Bürgerkarten Nummer" unter [was die Typen vertraulicher Informationen suchen](what-the-sensitive-information-types-look-for.md).

 ## <a name="romania"></a>Rumänien

 ### <a name="format"></a>Format

-13 Ziffern ohne Leerzeichen und Abgrenzungen
+13 Ziffern ohne Leerzeichen und Trennzeichen

 ### <a name="pattern"></a>Muster